ahmedelazab1220/MR-Candy-App/README.md

 - **`Pagination`** : Handles data retrieval efficiently in chunks to improve performance.
 - **`Database Indexs`** : Enhance database query performance by creating indexes on frequently searched columns.
 - **`Stored Procedures`** : Predefined SQL procedures stored in the database to encapsulate complex logic and improve performance.
+- **`Monitoring with Grafana and Prometheus`** : Provides real-time application monitoring, metrics collection, and alerting.
+- **`Enhanced Logging with MDC`** : Tracks context-specific data, such as user sessions and request IDs, for detailed and actionable logs.
+- **`Dockerized Environment`** : Ensures consistent development and deployment environments.

 ## Project Structure